mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Querying the Scheduler

 The Scheduler exposes several HTTP endpoints that provide information on any current deployment as well as the Scheduler's view of its tasks.
-For a full listing of HTTP endpoints, see the .
+For a full listing of HTTP endpoints, see the [API reference](http://mesosphere.github.io/dcos-commons/swagger-api/).
 The Scheduler endpoints most useful to field diagnosis come from three sections:

 - __Plan__: Describes any work that the Scheduler is currently doing, and what work it's about to do.
 These endpoints also allow manually triggering Plan operations, or restarting them if they're stuck.
 - __Pods__: Describes the tasks that the Scheduler has currently deployed.
 The full task info describing the task environment can be retrieved, as well as the last task status received from Mesos.